 - Have you ever trained a dog before?

-- Can you provide them with exactly what they require in order to live a long and happy life?
+- Can you provide them with exactly what they require to live a long and happy life?

 Remember, caring for a dog is a very real responsibility, and it is something that you need to take quite seriously.

-However, the good news is that our complete guide will be able to provide you with all of the details that you should be searching for in order to answer those questions.
+However, the good news is that our complete guide will be able to provide you with all of the details that you should be searching for to answer those questions.

 What Price are Golden Bullmastiff Retriever Puppies?